nkweku66/alx-low_level_programming/0x0B-malloc_free/README.md

 # Project Name

+### Malloc
 The project looks at memory allocation.

 ## Description

- project does.
+This project looks at using malloc and free for memory allocation and deallocation.

 ## Usage

-.
+Just clone the repo compile with gcc and then run.

 ## Files

-- `file1.py`: Description of file 1.
-- `file2.html`: Description of file 2.
+- `main.h` - holds prototypes of functions
+- `0-create_array.c`: creates an initialized array.

 ## Author